-President Donald Trump’s administration is threatening to take nearly $1 million from Milwaukee County, but county officials stood their ground Friday.
+President Donald Trump’s administration is taking nearly $1 million from Milwaukee County, but county officials stood their ground Friday.

 US Attorney General Jeff Sessions sent a letter to nine sanctuary jurisdictions Friday including Milwaukee County, demanding they prove they are not in violation of federal law by restricting immigration information.

 Milwaukee County Executive Chris Abele said the letter from Sessions and the Department of Justice was a threat, after it was sent to the media in a news release.